Gaussian fluctuations for spin systems and point processes: near-optimal rates via quantitative Marcinkiewicz's theorem: Introduction

-Then we may state: \begin{theorem} Let $\bs_\L$ be an $N$-component spin system defines on a cube $\L \subset \Z^d$ satisfy the modelling hypotheses in Model \ref{model:spin}.
-Then the first component of the total spin $S_\L=\sum_{x \in \L} \s_x^1$ satisfies a CLT upon centering and scaling as $|\L| \uparrow \infty$, with its Kolmogorov-Smirnov distance from a standard Gaussian decaying at the rate $O(\log |\L| \cdot |\L|^{-1/2})$. \end{theorem}
+Let $\bm S_\L := \sum_{x\in \L} \bs_x$ be the total spin of the system, then we may state: \begin{theorem}[CLTs for spin systems with free boundary conditions] Let $\bs_\L$ be a spin system defined on a cube $\L \subset \Z^d$ with free boundary condition, satisfying the hypotheses in Model \ref{model:spin}.
+Then $\bm S_\L$ satisfies a CLT as $\L \uparrow \Z^d$.
+Moreover, we have the quantitative estimate

+where $\d_{KS}(\cdot,\cdot)$ denotes the Kolmogorov-Smirnov distance between two probability distributions, and $C$ is a positive constant. \end{theorem}

+In parallel to Theorem \ref{thm:CLT_spin}, we also demonstrate a CLT for spin systems with \textit{ferromagnetic} boundary conditions.

+\begin{theorem}[CLTs for spin systems with ferromagnetic boundary conditions] Let $\bs_\L$ be a spin system defined on a cube $\L \subset \Z^d$ with ferromagnetic boundary condition $\mathcal V \subset \Omega^N_0$, satisfying the hypotheses in Model \ref{model:spin}.
+Then $\bm S_\L$ satisfies a CLT as $\L \uparrow \Z^d$.
+Moreover, we have the quantitative estimate

+where $\d_{KS}(\cdot,\cdot)$ denotes the Kolmogorov-Smirnov distance between two probability distributions, and $C$ is a positive constant. \end{theorem}

 A key feature of Theorem \ref{thm:CLT_spin} is that it provides a unified approach that may be applied irrespective of the number of components $N$ of the spins.
 This is particularly significant in the context of the fact that many effective tools to understand behaviour of spin systems, become unavailable with increasing number of components $N$, and rigorous analysis is often possible only in high temperature regimes via perturbative expansions.
 Furthermore, in the few cases where CLT is known (principally, the classical Ising model \cite{Ellis_book}), the literature on convergence rates is very limited.
 In the multi-component models and the generalised Ising models considered in this article, to our knowledge, CLT for the total spin is not known.
-In the one-component case ((i) in Model \ref{model:spin}), our approach may be generalised to the setting where the spins are not compactly supported but only have a finite exponential moment; however, for the sake of brevity and unity of presentation, we adhere to the case of compactly supported spins in this article.
+In the one-component case (a) in Model \ref{model:spin}, our approach may be applied to the setting where the spins are not compactly supported but only have a finite exponential moment; however, for the sake of brevity and unity of presentation, we adhere to the case of compactly supported spins in this article.
+On this note, we observe that a natural extension of our approach can be considered in the setting of systems with ambient disorder, for which central limit theorems for the free energy has attracted interest in the literature (see, eg, \cite{Cha3} for random field Ising models, and \cite{Lam-Sen} for disordered monomer-dimer systems).